Sexism in the technology industry: Early childhood development

 According to studies of early childhood development in human children, boys preferred technical toys (e.g. wheeled vehicles) while girls preferred social toys (e.g. furry animals).
-The same obtains for non-human children: rhesus and vervet monkeys.
+The same holds for non-human children, such as rhesus and vervet monkeys.

-Since infants interact with other humans from birth, if only their parents, and rapidly absorb accents, the concept of a pre-socialized stage has been questioned; monkeys that have been studied in primatology are ones that have lived close to human settlements and imitated human habits, and are therefore not non-socialized either.
-Others say that there would be no evolutionary function for a brain mechanism that starts to distinguish social phenomena from other phenomena before socialization starts.
-Therefore, distinctions between toys that predate socialization are unrelated to interests later in life.
+However, critics argue that since infants interact with other humans from birth, even if only with their parents, and rapidly absorb accents and cultural norms, the concept of a pre-socialized stage has been questioned; monkeys that have been studied in primatology are often those that have lived close to human settlements and thus imitated human habits, which may not reflect purely natural behavior, and are therefore not non-socialized either.
+Some researchers counter that there would be no evolutionary function for a brain mechanism that starts to distinguish social phenomena from other phenomena before socialization starts.
+Therefore, distinctions between toys that predate socialization might not accurately predict interests later in life.

-There are primatologists who argue that since female chimpanzees in some groups hunt and use tools at least as much as the males, there is no innate universal primate bias towards technology being male.
+Additionally, primatologists argue that in some groups, female chimpanzees hunt and use tools as effectively as males, suggesting that there is no innate universal primate bias towards technology being male-oriented.

 Science, engineering and technology (SET) culture

-The "Hidden Brain Drain", a 2006 project, analyzed the careers of women in SET industries.
-It found that the following characteristic of the SET culture, sometimes called the "Athena Effect" may exclude women workers:
+The "Hidden Brain Drain", a comprehensive 2006 project, analyzed the careers of women in SET industries.
+It found that the following characteristic of the SET culture, sometimes called the "Athena Effect" may systematically exclude women workers from advancing their careers: